Fairness Interventions in Classification: A Study on AI Explainability: Explaining 's results

-In our case, however, the selection of optimal classifiers is granted through group-wise reweighting during processing.\footnote{To “level up” the worst treated group, \cite{mittelstadt2023unfairness} visualize by group the trade-off between the chosen selection rate and accuracy on a Pareto frontier, helping adjust thresholds for post-processing.} As wished by \cite{castro2019s}, \fairdream\ concretely implements costs of errors (FNR and FPR) proportionally to the structural disadvantage experienced by a group in society (e.g. women who need to be reevaluated on credit allocating, taking into account the disadvantages they face up in education, recruiting, income, etc.).
+In summary, \fairdream\ makes the cost of errors (false negative rate and false positive rate) proportional to the structural disadvantage experienced by a group in society (e.g. women who need to be reevaluated on credit allocating, taking into account the disadvantages they face in education, recruiting, income, etc.).

-Hence, \fairdream\ combines the optimality of “levelling up” with the transparency of the process of enhancing disadvantaged groups, through differentiated attention.

-\subsection{Experimental comparison with \GridSearch}
+\section{Experimental comparison with \GridSearch}